niclaslindstedt/dotnet-oauth2-server/README.md

 Type | Description
 --- | ---
-feat | New feature
-fix | Bug fix
-docs | Changes to documentation style | Formatting, etc; no code change refactor | Code refactoring test | Write and refactor tests; no code change chore | Adding/updating scripts, configs, etc; no code change
+chore | Adding/updating scripts, configs, etc; no code change ci | Changes to continuous integration docs | Changes to documentation feat | New feature fix | Bug fix refactor | Code refactoring repo | Updates to e.g. git hooks script | Updates to scripts in repository test | Write and refactor tests; no code change wip | Work in progress -- use in feature branches where you squash merge